Factor analysis#

 • Lower triangular

-• Positive with an increasing diagonal
+• Positive and increasing values along the diagonal

 We can adapt expand_block_triangular to fill out a non-square matrix.
 This function mimics pm.expand_packed_triangular, but while the latter only works on packed versions of square matrices (i.e. \(d=k\) in our model, the former can also be used with nonsquare matrices.